This is post two of a four part soapmaking series. Posts one, three and four are linked below:

 I am not going to repeat myself here and teach you how to make soap.
 See those posts for everything you need in that regard.

 What I want to do is walk you through all the things you need to make soap and where you might find them.
 My soap making video shows you all the things you need so I recommend you watch that if you need clarification on anything I mention below.

 This can be as simple as using tap water, I usually do.
 But most people recommend using distilled.
 I recommend that also if you want to ensure your bar doesn't turn a funny color.

 I learned from a fellow soapmaker and friend that if there are certain minerals in your water they can react with the lye to produce funny colors.
 Distilled water is cheap and readily available at the grocery store.

 In Maine I was able to find it locally at a health food store in the soapmakers section.
-I know, I was super blessed to have this resource.

-Since moving to Nova Scotia I've been able to find it at Home Hardware.
+Since moving to Nova Scotia I've been able to find it locally at Home Hardware.
 This might be true all across Canada.
 In the United States I also found it at a small hardware store.
 Look with the drain cleaners.

 You may have to do some serious snooping to find this ingredient but you simply cannot make cold process soap without it.
 Unless you want to try running water through your wood ashes, which is how lye used to be produced.